 Attributes: ARCH Area B Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Global Diversity, Social Sciences, Sustainability Connections 110 Archaeology and World Prehistory Archaeology is the primary means by which we decipher human prehistory.
 Using archaeology as a guide we will start with the origins of culture from its rudimentary beginnings nearly 4 million years ago, follow the migrations of hunters and gatherers, explore the first farming villages and eventually survey the complex urban civilizations of the Old and New Worlds.
 We will examine the development of technology, economic and social organization through the lens of archaeological techniques and discoveries throughout the world.
 This course is cross-listed as ARCH 110.
 Offered every year.
-Attributes: Appropriate for First-Year, Arts, ENST Env Stud Spec (ESSP), Food Studies Elective, Global Diversity, SINE Elective, Social Sciences 210 Language and Culture This course examines the relationship of language to culture and society.
+Attributes: Appropriate for First-Year, ENST Env Stud Spec (ESSP), Food Studies Elective, Global Diversity, SINE Elective, Social Sciences 205 Anthropology in Other Fields Courses offered by anthropologists in other fields that cover topics in anthropology.
+Prerequisite: dependent upon topic.
+Attributes: Social Sciences 210 Language and Culture This course examines the relationship of language to culture and society.
 It includes the study of sociolinguistics, language acquisition, cognition, and descriptive linguistics.
 The student is introduced to major perspectives on language from Whorf, Hymes, de Saussure, and Levi-Strauss.

-Attributes: Appropriate for First-Year, Social Sciences 211 Sociolinguistics Sociolinguistics is the branch of linguistics which studies language as social and cultural phenomena.
+Attributes: ANTH Cultural Anth Elective, Appropriate for First-Year, Social Sciences 211 Sociolinguistics Sociolinguistics is the branch of linguistics which studies language as social and cultural phenomena.
 Language is inseparably associated with members of a society where it is spoken, and thus social factors are inevitably reflected in those members' speech.
 This course surveys topics on language and social class, language and ethnicity, language and gender, language and context, language and social interactions, language and nation, and language and geography.
 These topics show how language unites speakers as much as it divides speakers within a society and/or across societies.
 The topics are approached through lectures, class discussions, readings, as well as social surveys.
 Offered every other year.

-Attributes: Appropriate for First-Year, Social Sciences 212 Development Anthropology Sociocultural change, development, and modernization in both Western society and the Third World are examined in terms of theory and practice.
+Attributes: ANTH Cultural Anth Elective, Appropriate for First-Year, Social Sciences 212 Development Anthropology Sociocultural change, development, and modernization in both Western society and the Third World are examined in terms of theory and practice.
 Emphasis is on the planning, administration, and evaluation of development projects in agriculture, energy, education, health, and nutrition.
 The increasingly important role of professional anthropologists and anthropological data is examined in the context of government policies and international business.
 Offered every other year.

-Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), INST Globaliz & Sustain Course, SINE Elective, Social Sciences 214 Ecological Anthropology An examination of human adaption to changing environments with an emphasis on systems analysis.
+Attributes: ANTH Cultural Anth Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), INST Globaliz & Sustain Course, SINE Elective, Social Sciences 214 Ecological Anthropology An examination of human adaption to changing environments with an emphasis on systems analysis.
 Special attention to development and current environmental problems.
 Offered every other year.

-Attributes: ARCH Area B Elective, Appropriate for First-Year, ENST Society (ESSO), INST Globaliz & Sustain Course, SINE Elective, Social Sciences 216 Medical Anthropology Comparative analysis of health, illness, and nutrition within environmental and socio-cultural contexts.
+Attributes: ANTH Cultural Anth Elective, ARCH Area B Elective, Appropriate for First-Year, ENST Society (ESSO), INST Globaliz & Sustain Course, SINE Elective, Social Sciences 216 Medical Anthropology Comparative analysis of health, illness, and nutrition within environmental and sociocultural contexts.
 Evolution and geographical distribution of disease, how different societies have learned to cope with illness, and the ways traditional and modern medical systems interact.
 Offered every other year.